Rami24t/CSS-LetterGlowAnimation-SunBGAnimation/README.md

 - Make an artistic letter by letter CSS animations of the word 'Starlets'.

-- Add my animated background of a moving sun in space
+- Add my animated background of a moving sun in space.

-- Fully responsive design
+- Fully responsive design.

-- Add sound effects on mouse click and then on mouse over and mouse movements (using javascript and html and css)
+- Add sounds and sound effects when user clicks on letters and then moves the mouse on them.

-- Use the 'Lato' google font
+- Use the 'Lato' google font.

-- Add link to my git-hub
+- Add link to my git-hub.

-- Add BG Art/Animation
+- Add BG Art/Animation.